Overview Current research interests include applications of statistical learning and computer vision in the arts. |

 This algorithm removes the

-directional artifacts found in the standard implementation of Perlin noise and
+directional artifacts found in the initial implementation of Perlin noise and

 has other capabilities.
-The algorithm is used in
+The algorithm has been incorporated in

 RenderDotC and Houdini.